About this listing

 The clock tower's height lends itself to some extraordinary events.
 See YouTube for a video of an aerialist on a rope (Gisele Edwards).

 The clock tower was designed by Sir George Gilbert Scott like a church bell tower but never held bells.
 The clock never has and does not ring.

 If there are more than 2 of you or you want a different bed arrangement from a double bed (eg extra mattresses) please discuss this in advance with me before booking.
 As there are a lot of stairs and hazards, I really prefer not to take bookings with children under the age of 9 unless they are very closely supervised by their parents.

-The principal guest room in the apartment has its own bathroom and is on a separate listing, and both rooms may be occupied by Airbnb guests.
-So you will likely be sharing the flat with others.
+The other principal guest room in the apartment has its own bathroom and is on a separate listing, and both rooms may be occupied by Airbnb guests.
+So you will likely be sharing the place with other guests.

-Occasionally the flat is used for day functions, evening pop-up restaurants or photo shoots but I shall try to inform you of any such appointments.
+Occasionally the apartment is used for day functions, evening pop-up restaurants or photo shoots but I shall try to inform you of any such appointments.
 Both bedrooms have en suite bathrooms and lockable doors for security.
 It is also sometimes used by local community groups but I will let you know if it is.

 I am as flexible as I can be on arrival and departure but it is essential that visitors consult me on and keep to their plans, so that I can manage my cleaner and bed changing and make sure there aren't two couples competing for the same bedroom at the same time of day.